-Over the years, Amazon Prime Video’s library has grown massively and now includes many critically-acclaimed and entertaining flicks.
-So, if you are planning a Prime Video movie night, we have selected some of the best films currently available on the platform for your consideration.
+Over the years, Amazon Prime Video’s library has expanded massively and now includes many critically-acclaimed and entertaining movies.
+So, if you are planning a film night, we have selected some of the best Amazon Prime movies currently available on the platform for your consideration.

-Of course, movie taste can be very subjective, but we have picked films that are either classics, audience favorites or critical darlings that we think you will enjoy.
-And with a variety of genres on the list, there is something for everyone!
-So, without further ado, here are the best movies on Amazon Prime Video you can currently watch.
+Movie taste can be very subjective, but we have picked films that are either classics, audience favorites or critical darlings that we think you will enjoy.
+With a variety of genres on the list, there is something for everyone!
+Here are the best movies on Amazon Prime Video you can stream today.

 Editor’s note: The list features the best movies on Amazon Prime Video (from the US catalog) and only movies that don’t require you to pay an extra rental fee to watch.
-The order is arbitrary.
 We will be regularly updating the list as films are added and removed from the Prime Video catalog.

 From the director of the critically acclaimed Old Boy, Park Chan-wook, comes the Handmaiden — a strange tale of deception and betrayal loosely based on the Victorian crime novel Fingersmith.
 Set in Japanese-occupied Korea, the film sees Sook-hee become a maid to the wealthy Japanese heiress Lady Hideko and her uncle Kouzuki.